Engin-Boot/capture-behavior-of-a-visit-counter-AdarshSrivatsa98/needs-director.md

   When: Patients visits hospital

-  Then Incremnet count when patient enters and decrement when leaves
+  Then incremnet count when patient enters and decrement when leaves

 ## Scenario: Compute parking slots to reserve for visiting specialists